 Do you abide with Christ?
 Have you made your home together?
 Do you walk and talk together throughout the day?
-Does He have your attention or is your attention pulled in every which way?
+Does He have your attention, or is your attention pulled every which way?

-Technology is designed to attract and hold our attention, even to being designed to be addictive.
-Work, children, they aren’t only distracting, they are demanding.
+Technology is designed to attract and hold our attention, even designed to be addictive.
+Work, children – they aren’t only distracting, they are demanding.
 They want attention now and want attention continually.
 What are we to do?

-People sometimes say things like God had to give them a sickness or get them in car accident or some other disaster in order to get their attention.
+People sometimes say that God had to give them a sickness or some other disaster to get their attention.
 No, God doesn’t plan evil for your life!
 God’s plans for you are good.
 But He uses all things.
-He will snatch an opportunity and turn it around for your good.
+He will use an opportunity and turn it around for your good.
 That’s what He’s doing in those cases.
-Maybe you’d let your attention wander.
-It wasn’t His plan that you get in trouble.
-It was His plan to be with you, to talk with you, to share His love with you.
+His plan is to be with you, to talk with you, to share His love with you.